- Battery life is crucial nowadays when we're constantly on the go and there's not always a socket around to power our laptops.

-The Edge has also lately seen quite a few upgrades that have made it a truly contemporary browser.
-Prime among them is the adoption of the Chromium platform that would make the Edge in line with most other browsers.
+Edge has also seen quite a few upgrades lately that have made it a truly contemporary browser.
+Prime among them is the adoption of the Chromium platform that would make the Edge be in line with most other browsers.

 Developers too will find it easy to test their websites and online apps, besides allowing for a consistent experience across the board.

-It is a free web browser with ad blocking being its biggest USP, something that naturally translates to better browsing speeds.
+Brave is a free web browser with ad-blocking being its biggest USP, something that naturally translates to better browsing speeds.

-No wonder the company is claiming up to 8-times speed advantage over contemporary browsers such as Chrome.
-That said, the browser is also known to provide for extended battery experience as well.
+No wonder the company claims to have up to 8-times the speed advantage over contemporary browsers such as Chrome.
+That said, the browser is also known to provide for an extended battery experience as well.

-Whether playing online games or streaming video, the Brave browser is one that won’t let you down on the battery front.
+Whether playing online games or streaming video, the Brave browser is one that won’t let you down in terms of battery life.